TowardsDeath/Costanza/docs/Costanza.Mvc.md

 `UrlLink` generates the HTML for a hyperlink to a URI.
 This helper method is created as a partner of the `ActionLink` method that's provided by ASP.NET MVC. `UrlLink` can link to a fixed URL, whereas `ActionLink` can only link to actions.

-Action methods can be renamed, while URL's should stay the same as much as possible, so it's better to link to URL's than to action methods.
+Action methods can be renamed, while URL's should stay the same as much as possible, so it's better to link directly to URL's than to action methods.

 ```Razor
 @Html.UrlLink( "http://google.com", "Google" )